-In February 2016, the FASB established ASC Topic 842, Leases, by issuing Accounting Standards Update ("ASU") No. 2016-02, which requires lessees to recognize operating leases on the balance sheet and disclose key information about leasing arrangements.
+In February 2016, the Financial Accounting Standards Board (the "FASB") established ASC Topic 842, Leases, by issuing Accounting Standards Update ("ASU") No. 2016-02, which requires lessees to recognize operating leases on the balance sheet and disclose key information about leasing arrangements.
 ASC Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
 The new standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases.
 Leases will be classified as either finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
 Lessor accounting under the new standard is substantially unchanged.
 Additional qualitative and quantitative disclosures are also required.

-The Company adopted the new standard on leases on January 1, 2019 using the optional transition method to the modified retrospective approach, which eliminates the requirement to restate the prior period financial statements.
-The Company currently recognizes an operating lease right-of-use asset and a corresponding lease liability on its balance sheet.
+The Company adopted the new standard on leases on January 1, 2019.
+The Company currently recognizes an operating lease right-of-use asset and a corresponding lease liability on its condensed balance sheet.
 The Company also applies the following accounting policies related to this standard:

-- The Company does not recognize ROU assets and liabilities for leases with a term of 12 months or less; and - The Company does not separate lease and non-lease components in the Company's lease contracts.
+- · The Company does not recognize ROU assets and liabilities for leases with a term of 12 months or less; and - The Company does not separate lease and non-lease components in the Company's lease contracts.